 The current criteria for participation in the program include:

 - You must be a Metropolitan State University student registered in the term for which you are requesting the laptop for at least one credit-bearing course, and not own a computer or other technology device to complete coursework

 - Must be in good financial standing (no holds for past-due balances)

 In an effort to be fair to all students, laptops must be turned back in at the end of each semester to allow for a computer check-up prior to redistribution.

-- Students enrolled in fall 2020 must return laptops by Tuesday, December 15, 2020 in the Library and Learning Center
+- Students enrolled in summer 2021 must return or renew laptops by Saturday, Aug.
+14, 2021 in the Library and Learning Center

 To participate in the program, students must: